Rochdale, Oldham & Bury

 Hare on the Hill, Littleborough One real cider served by free flow tap from the cellar, often Seacider.

 Ashton Arms, Oldham Usually one real cider on sale on handpump, often Duddas Tun or Biddendens.
-The ciders on sale from the fridge, from Lilleys, are not considered by CAMRA to be real ciders due to the use of concentrated or chaptilised fruit juices.
+The ciders on sale from the fridge, from Lilleys, are not considered by CAMRA to be real ciders due to the use of concentrated or chaptilised apple or fruit juices.

 Cob & Coal, Oldham Usually one or two real ciders served on gravity, from the cool room behind the bar area